Customization

 .

-Not foreground (only available if Insert foreground
+Not foreground (Export Layers and Edit Layers only, and only available if Insert foreground

 is added)